actris/data-management-plan/DMP/initial-DMP.md

 Access to quality controlled data from the topic data centre units is organised by the ACTRIS data and service access unit (ACCESS).
 The ACCESS unit includes a frequently updated metadata catalogue for identification of data, and links to measurement data stored by the topical data centre units.
 ACCESS also produces level 3 data, and organizes the catalogue of ACTRIS level 3 data, produced either by the topical data centre units or within ACCESS.
 ACCESS is structuring and compiling access to services, tools and documentation, and maintaining and further developing the web interface called “ACTRIS Data Centre” (currently https://actris.nilu.no).

-The tasks are summarized in [Figure 5](img/section4/overview_of_actris_data_centre_components.jpg) above and include the organization of ACTRIS level 3 data.
+The tasks are summarized in [Figure 5](img/section4/overview_of_actris_data_centre_components_v2.jpg) above and include the organization of ACTRIS level 3 data.

-All data centre units are providing metadata, and interfaces for access to data indexed in the current ACTRIS metadata catalogue, except for ASC.
+All data centre units are providing metadata, and interfaces for access to data and metadata indexed in the current ACTRIS metadata catalogue, except for ASC.
 Index to ASC data is under implementation, and with the aim to be ready within first part of 2020.
 The metadata is used to identify and access data through the ACTRIS Data Centre web portal.
-The meta data catalogue is regularly updated, at least every night through automatic procedures.
+The metadata catalogue is regularly updated, at least every night through automatic procedures.
 ASC unit has developed their own metadata catalogue and data and metadata is currently available through [EUROCHAMP Data Centre portal]( https://www.eurochamp.org/DataCenter.aspx).

-[The current overview of topical databases](img/section4/overview_current_architecture.png) show the current technical description and solutions and the interface used between the topical DC units, and ACCESS and the ACTRIS Data Centre web interface with access for users.
+[Figure 7](img/section4/overview_current_architecture_v2.png) shows the current technical architecture and the interface used between the topical data center units, as well as ACCESS and the ACTRIS Data Centre web interface with access for users.

+- We use ISO19115 with WIS profile as starting point for metadata exchange.
+The profile will be extended with ACTRIS specific metadata.

-In the future, the aim is to collect all ACTRIS metadata in to a single metadata catalogue, providing discovery metadata for all ACTRIS data.
-The current setup is a web portal with a database that collects metadata from In Situ, ARES, CLU and GRES via custom APIs.
-Identification and discovery of ASC is under development and will be ready during 2020.
-The ACCESS unit will suggest a standard that is widely used within the atmospheric domain for providing discovery metadata (likely to be ISO19139/ISO19115).
+The current setup is a web portal with a database that collects metadata from In Situ, ARES, CLU and GRES via custom web services, but currentyl machine-to-machine access is not possible.
+Implementation of ASC is under development and will be ready during 2020, and in the future, the aim is to harvest all ACTRIS metadata in to a single metadata catalogue, providing discovery metadata for all ACTRIS data using ISO19115 with the WIS metadata profile enabling machine-to-machine access of ACTRIS metadata.

 ![ACTRIS Data Centre elements](img/section4/ACTRIS_data_centre_ACCESS.jpg) Figure 6: Overview of the tasks of the ACCESS unit

 ![Current overview of topical databases](img/section4/overview_current_architecture_v2.png) Figure 7: Technical architecture of the ACTRIS meta data portal

 As visualized in [figure 6](img/section4/ACTRIS_data_centre_ACCESS.jpg), ACCESS organizes the level 3 data.
 The collected and generated level 3 datasets will be extended during the implementation phase, and the complete list of variables under implementation is included in Appendix 2.
 Details of the level 3 data production in operation is included in [Appendix 9](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-9-format-and-external-data-sources-for-level-3-variables).